 - First Wave: This is probably the most “competitive” of the waves, at least in the running up through the pens portion of the event.
 A lot (okay, all) of this wave thinks they belong in the elite wave.
 Maybe 30 guys will actually make the jump.
 Out of 600.
 Still, everyone wants to be on the front line.
 If you actually think you’ll be skiing a 2:30, by all means get on the front line.
 This, however, entails lining up half an hour before the race, making a run for the successive pens each time a new wave goes out, and getting your skis down in front.
+(And probably not peeing before the race.)
 And it will be crowded.
 If you think you’re going to be skiing a 2:55 or 3:00, it’s probably not worth the extra time.
 There’s a 10 minute gap between waves before, which should be ample time to leave your skis, take off your clothes, stuff them in your bag, and throw your bag at the correct truck, and get back to your skis.
 Especially if you are the front line and can duck under the gate.
 Be prepared for a few scoffs from other skiers—and don’t do this if you don’t plan to ski fast out of the start.

 - Third and fourth waves: These waves are all quite big.
 “Birkie Wave Creep” in the past has meant that everyone tries to qualify up as far as they can, and waves 1-5 are much larger than 6-10 (see charts).
-So, you get to start with several hundred of your best friends and/or potential pole breaker, although the reshuffling this year may allow the waves to be more evenly-sized.
+So, you get to start with several hundred of your best friends and/or potential pole breaker, although the reshuffling may allow the waves to be more evenly-sized.

-- Seventh wave: In the past, the late waves have been for new skiers, but it appears the Birkie is going to seed new skiers with qualifiers in other races in to other waves if possible.
+- Seventh and eighth wave: In the past, the late waves have been for new skiers, but it appears the Birkie is going to seed new skiers with qualifiers in other races in to other waves if possible.
 Still, expect all level of athlete.
 Every couple of years a couple guys go out and pass the whole race to make the elite wave.
 More power to them.
 (This very much depends on the weather. so no 10th wavers made the jump in 2011, when the race course was considerably slower at 10 versus 8:25.)